mjordan/test_rest_server/README.md

 # Test REST Server

-Stupid simple utility class for creating a local web server suitable for testing REST clients.
-It starts PHP's built-in web server, which provides an HTTP response complete with status code, headers, and body.
-You provide these in your PHPUnit test, and then check to make sure you client does what you expect.
+Simple utility class for creating a local web server suitable for testing REST clients.
+It uses PHP's built-in web server to provide HTTP responses complete with status code, headers, and body.
+You provide the details of the expected response in your PHPUnit test, which your client-under-test has complete access to.
+You can also add complex logic to your test server using "templates".

 ## Requirements